I hit the deck; a door slams shut,

 her movements mechanised,

-She opens up the window with,
+she opens up the window with,

 a ritual memorised.

-Her tiny figure dances as,
+Her tiny figure dances as

-she climbs through window bright.
+she climbs through window bright,

-And disappears from view into the,
+and disappears from view into the

 newly dawning night.

-Outside the air is thick and cold,
+Outside the air is thick and cold;

-inside my lungs it claws.
+inside my lungs, it claws.

-A smell that's so repugnant that,
+A smell that's so repugnant that

 it suffocates my pores.